 When I started South Beach diet (this is the diet before the buyout to Nutrisystem) I weighed 237 pounds.
 I was in a size 24-26 paints.
 It took me a little longer than 8 months to lose 99 pounds.
 I was never able to get that one more pound, lol.

-Before starting South Beach, I was pre-diabetic, I had been on one high blood pressure medication and was going to start yet another one, I had severe IBS, I was on depression and anxiety medication and I was seeing a cardiologist regularly.
+Before starting South Beach, I was pre-diabetic, I had been on one high blood pressure medication and was going to start yet another one, I had severe IBS, diverticulosis, and I was on depression and anxiety medication and I was seeing a cardiologist regularly.
 After 3 months on South Beach, I was off all medications and was no longer anywhere near being diabetic.

 The easiest part of the diet is that all foods can be purchased right at your local super market.
 Nothing to join and no fees to be in any groups.
 I’ve never had a problem finding meals to enjoy while in restaurants.
 I’ve never felt deprived while practicing South Beach.
 I actually eat more now than I did when I was morbidly obese.
 I also started drinking fit tea to help suppress my appetite and it worked.